cianfich1016/README.md-Generator/utils/README.md

   * [Contact](#contact)

   ## Installation
   Clone repository.
-Install [node](https://nodejs.org/en/download/), npm, and the package "inquirer".
-Follow link embedded to install node.
-Once installed, in the terminal type "npm i" to install npm without any specific package dependencies.
-Then type "npm i inquirer" to install specific inquirer package.
+Install npm and the package "inquirer" from npmjs.com by running "npm init" and "npm i inquirer" respectively in the terminal.

   ## Usage
   Run the index.js file from the terminal using node.
 Type "node index.js" into the terminal and see automated questions appear.
 Type answers or choose answers, and the README.md file will be generated.